terrimporter/MetaWorks/README.md

 ORFfinder
 ```

-If you get an error that requries a GLIBC_2.14 libc.so.6 library, then follow the instructions at [Use conda's libc library for NCBI's ORFfinder](#use-condas-libc-library-for-ncbis-orffinder).
+If you get an error that requries a GLIBC_2.14 libc.so.6 library, then follow the instructions at [Add libraries for ORFfinder](#add-libraries-for-orffinder).

 4. In most cases, your raw paired-end Illumina reads can go into a directory called 'data' which should be placed in the same directory as the other files that come with this pipeline.